 If the proposed Polytechnic School sports complex on Chaney Trail is approved by Los Angeles County, these developments will increase the risks to public safety and dramatically change the character of a semi-rural area adjacent to the Angeles National Forest/San Gabriel Mountains National Monument.

 The entire development site is part of a State-designated Very High Fire Hazard Severity Zone (VHFHSZ).
 Numerous wildfires have occurred recently in the surrounding areas, including the devastating 2009 Station fire.
 The current nursery employs only a handful of people, and the number of on-site customers is typically in single digits.
-A Poly sports complex will add hundreds of staff/students/spectators on a typical day – and on weekends.
-For concurrent sports events and for special events (e.g, graduation ceremonies), the number of added people could number over a thousand, far exceeding the current density of people at the nursery site.
+Poly Fields will add hundreds of staff/students/spectators on a typical day – and many more for athletic and special events.
+(Watch video)

 Polytechnic staff, students, parents and spectators will generally be coming from an urbanized home and school environment, where the imminent threat of brushfires and wildfires is minimal.
 In contrast, neighbors in the Altadena foothills -- and visiting recreationists -- live with fire threats year-round and are accustomed to practicing safe outdoor behaviors.
 A large infusion of students and spectators in a VHFHSZ will likely increase the prevalence of unsafe practices, including fireworks, smoking and high-speed vehicles on a narrow and hilly access road.

-A Polytechnic sports complex along Chaney Trail will add potentially hundreds of vehicles daily to a narrow and hilly road incapable of supporting the increased traffic.
+Poly Fields will add potentially hundreds of vehicles daily to a narrow and hilly road incapable of supporting the increased traffic.
 The impacts will extend to the connecting east-west Loma Alta Drive, to major north-south streets in Altadena (including Lincoln, Fair Oaks, Lake and Marengo Avenues) and to connecting east-west streets (including Altadena Drive).
 In northern Altadena, these roads are two-lanes only, with many stop signs.
-Traffic back-ups are likely at peak periods, as Poly staff, students, parents and visitors travel to and from the sports complex.
+Traffic back-ups are likely at peak periods, as Poly staff, students, parents and visitors travel to and from the athletics campus.

 The only public road to the proposed development site is Chaney Trail, a hilly and winding ‘dead-end’ road that extends from Loma Alta Drive to Millard Campground and National Forest trails.
 Chaney Trail -- already a dangerous road for hikers, cyclists and equestrians – is only seventeen feet wide at the junction with Loma Alta Drive, with steep embankments forming the road shoulders at this juncture.
 Moreover, there are blind spots between Loma Alta Drive and the likely entrance to the Poly sports complex.
 A significant influx of Poly staff, students and athletic event attendees (including those from visiting schools) will dramatically increase the risks of accidents along Chaney Trail and Loma Alta Drive.
 It is inevitable that serious injuries and fatalities will eventually occur.

-The Poly plans for construction of a sports complex will add significant noise and light pollution to the surrounding neighborhoods, foothills and the Angeles National Forest/San Gabriel Mountains National Monument.
+Poly Fields will add significant noise and light pollution to the surrounding neighborhoods, foothills and the Angeles National Forest/San Gabriel Mountains National Monument.
 The noise pollution will be extensive during the construction phase of the development, and will routinely exist after completion of the facilities, especially for outdoor athletic events such as football, soccer and baseball games.
 Night illumination will dramatically increase light pollution well beyond any levels associated with the current nursery.
 The enhanced lighting will occur adjacent to a County-designated Rural Outdoor Lighting District intended to conserve and appreciate dark skies.
 Since the proposed stadium sites are at higher elevations than neighborhoods to the south, the light and noise from sports events will likely propagate to Altadena Drive – and beyond.

 Property in northern Altadena sought by Polytechnic School.
 Green line denotes border with San Gabriel Mountains National Monument.
 Photo courtesy of L.A.
 County GIS-NET Public; annotation by AltadenaWILD.

-• Development site is in a State-designated Very High Fire Hazards Severity Zone
+Development site is in a State-designated Very High Fire Hazard Severity Zone

 (VHFHSZ)